Apress/pro-go/typos.md

 > The *Product field is embedded, which means that its name ***is*** its type

 (Thanks to Joseph Kashi and Francisco Vicedo for reporting this problem)

 ---

+On page 337, the description of method promotion is incorrect.
+See https://go.dev/ref/spec#Struct_types for the correct promotion rules.

+(Thanks to ISAK Neuman for reporting this problem)

+---